 Please review the following prior to registering for camp.

 With the introduction of the TechGarage Robot Drone League last year we are bringing back the drones.
 This is a fun way to learn the basics of programming using Python to control a drone.
 The goal will be to control the drone with a joystick and use the drone video camera for autonomous flights using OpenCV.
+We will be adding support in this module for the new NVIDIA Jetson Nano which has redefined what is possible for robotic control using video and AI/Deep Learning.
+The NVIDIA JetBot will be used to explore vision tracking and obstacle avoidance using the same core technology found in autonomous cars being developed by Uber, Google and NVIDIA.

 Beginning camp is designed for students who are just getting started and have a passion for technology.
 We have four structured programs where campers will be in one class in the morning and a different class in the afternoon.
 If a camper attends two weeks they will be able to complete all four programs.
 For campers who sign up for all four weeks we will work with them and based on their ability will assign them to an advanced camp program while we try to accommodate their interest.
 We have no shortage of fun and engaging programs.